bfleming2/Soccer-Object-Detection-Application/README.md

-## SoccerBall-Player-Object-Recognition
+# SoccerBall-Player-openCV-Object-Recognition

-# Project Description
+## Project Description
 Computer vision project designed to identify the ball/puck and players in a livestream of a soccer, football, or hockey game.

-# How to Run and Alter Project
+## How to Run and Alter Project